jobbogamer/PokeStreamer-Tools/README.md

 }
 ```

-You must set a `linking` method in config ([covered a little later](#setting-the-linking-method)), and then once you've built and started the server, you can open the SoulLink Manager at http://stream.pokemon-soul.link:8081/soullink to manage links between pokémon.
+You must set a `linking` method in config ([covered a little later](#setting-the-linking-method)), and then once you've built and started the server, you can open the Dashboard at http://stream.pokemon-soul.link:8081/dashboard to manage links between pokémon.

 **Currently SoulLink is only supported for HeartGold and SoulSilver.**
 <details><summary>Adding support for other versions</summary>